parpalak/rose/README.md

 ```

 The constructor of `Indexable` requires 3 string arguments:
-- external ID - an arbitrary ID that is sufficient for your system to identify the page;
+- external ID - an arbitrary ID that is sufficient for your code to identify the page;
 - page title;
 - page content.